 Temperature values are calculated internally using conversion tables known as temperature curves.
 The most accurate temperature readings will be obtained by using calibrated sensors.
 However, some sensors (such as the Lake Shore DT Series diodes) follow a standard curve that supports a large number of sensors.
-Follow the steps below to configure these options in MeasureLINK[TM].
+Follow the steps below to configure these options in MeasureLINKTM for the 240 Series.